Aliases for SCN10A Gene

 GeneCards Summary for SCN10A Gene

-SCN10A (Sodium Channel, Voltage Gated, Type X Alpha Subunit) is a Protein Coding gene.
-Diseases associated with SCN10A include episodic pain syndrome, familial, 2 and sodium channelopathy-related small fiber neuropathy.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include voltage-gated sodium channel activity.
-An important paralog of this gene is CACNA1D.
+SCN10A (Sodium Voltage-Gated Channel Alpha Subunit 10) is a Protein Coding gene.
+Diseases associated with SCN10A include Episodic Pain Syndrome, Familial, 2 and Sodium Channelopathy-Related Small Fiber Neuropathy.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
+An important paralog of this gene is SCN5A.

 Tetrodotoxin-resistant channel that mediates the voltage-dependent sodium ion permeability of excitable membranes.
 Assuming opened or closed conformations in response to the voltage difference across the membrane, the protein forms a sodium-selective channel through which sodium ions may pass in accordance with their electrochemical gradient.
 Plays a role in neuropathic pain mechanisms.